scgupta/scgupta.github.io/tech/_posts/machine-learning/2020-02-14-speech-recognition-with-python.md

 ### API for other providers

-For other speech recognition providers, you will need to create API credentials, which you have to pass to `recognize_<speech engine name>` function, you can check out [this example](https://github.com/Uberi/speech_recognition/blob/master/examples/audio_transcribe.py){:target="_blank" rel="nofollow"}.
+For other speech recognition providers, you will need to create API credentials, which you have to pass to `recognize_<speech engine name>` function, you can check out [this example](https://github.com/Uberi/speech_recognition/blob/master/examples/audio_transcribe.py){:target="_blank" rel="noopener nofollow"}.

 It also has a nice abstraction for Microphone, implemented over PyAudio/PortAudio.
-Check out examples to capture input from the microphone in [batch](https://github.com/Uberi/speech_recognition/blob/master/examples/microphone_recognition.py){:target="_blank" rel="nofollow"} and continuously in the [background](https://github.com/Uberi/speech_recognition/blob/master/examples/background_listening.py){:target="_blank" rel="nofollow"}.
+Check out examples to capture input from the microphone in [batch](https://github.com/Uberi/speech_recognition/blob/master/examples/microphone_recognition.py){:target="_blank" rel="noopener nofollow"} and continuously in the [background](https://github.com/Uberi/speech_recognition/blob/master/examples/background_listening.py){:target="_blank" rel="noopener nofollow"}.

 ---